 No Attorney Fees Unless We Help You Recover Money

 At Shamberg, Johnson & Bergman, we’ve been helping people recover full and fair money damages for accident injuries and wrongful death since 1949.
-If you’ve been injured in an accident or lost a loved one due to someone’s negligence, we have the experience to assist you fee-free until your case is settled or won.
+If you’ve been injured in an accident or lost a loved one due to someone’s negligence, we have the experience to assist you.
+With free consultations, in-person or over the phone, and contingency fees that eliminate any out-of-pocket expenses, we stand resolutely by your side.
+In our pursuit of justice, if we don't secure your victory, you don't pay a dime.
+Your well-being and justice are our relentless priorities.

 Property owners have a legal obligation to take reasonable steps to ensure that customers and visitors to their property are kept safe from danger.
 People often think of premises liability accidents as the sole responsibility of the landowner or manager.
 Often though, there may be multiple levels of liability, including: